 - We cut it down to the basics: I have 4 pairs of shoes for work or city-wear.
 I’ve found that anything past that is unnecessary.
 Josh has even fewer than that.

 - We buy things in bulk to save per unit cost, such as paper towels, cleaning supplies, etc.

 - We eat whatever produce is cheap and in season, buy meat only when we find a good price, and vacuum pack and freeze it.

 - I make DIY backpacking food and Josh makes DIY just about everything else.
 Josh also repairs things when they break and patches them for us when they have gotten worn.

 - We buy last-season and off-season adventure gear when it is on sale.

 - We set an annual travel budget and earmark money specifically for our trips.
 It took me a full year to save for our Israel, Palestine, and Egypt trip.
 That trip alone cost us most of our 2016 travel budget.
-This year, we will go to less expensive destinations for shorter periods of time but will be able to visit more of them.
+In 2018, we went to 10 countries with cheaper flights for shorter periods of time.

 I think you get the idea.
 If you want to travel more, I would encourage you to look critically at this list, think of ways you spend and save money, and decide what you could live without.

 So, which of these do you want more?

 To go out for a drink this Friday, or to drink a mojito in Cuba?